MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/dependency-resolution.md

 }
 ```

-On all three platforms, type registration with the dependency injection container is performed by the `RegisterTypes` method, which is invoked prior to the platform loading the application with the `LoadApplication(new App())` method.
+On all the platforms, type registration with the dependency injection container is performed by the `RegisterTypes` method, which is invoked prior to the platform loading the application with the `LoadApplication(new App())` method.
 The following example shows the `RegisterTypes` method on the iOS platform:

 ```csharp
 void RegisterTypes()